serokell/tezos-globacap/README.md

 ## License

-© 2020 Globacap, all rights reserved.
+© 2020 TBD, all rights reserved.